lucius-barde/bardic-cms/README.md

 - string template_dir: relative path to the activated template

-===== WORK IN PROGRESS - WHAT COMES AFTER THIS LINE IS STILL V2 AND HASN'T YET BEEN UPDATED FOR V3 =====

 ## index.php

-### site constants
-- ABSPATH: populated from $config['abspath'] in config.php.
-- ABSDIR: populated from $config['abspath'] in config.php.
-- TBL: populated from $config['db']['tbl'] in config.php.
-- TEMPLATE_DIR: populated from $config['template_dir'] in config.php.

 ### MVC (model-view-controller)
 OppidumCMS uses a model-view-controller architecture based on Slim PHP's routing system.
 The process is:

-- The called URL will be executed by the controller which handles its route (i.e. /admin by AdminController, /blob by BlobController, etc.)
+- The called URL will be executed by the controller which handles its route (i.e. AdminController handles all /admin pages, BlobController handles blob creation/update/etc., PageController handles the routes of the public pages, etc.)
 - The controller executes some code, retrieves some parameters, and pass those parameters either to the view renderer, or to the JSON renderer.
-- The view renderer passes all the aforementioned parameters to the root template **standard.html.twig** and executes it.
+- The view renderer passes all the aforementioned parameters either to JSON, or to the root template **standard.html.twig** if the frontend is used, and executes it.
 The *action* parameter defines which page / partial template will be loaded.

 If you create custom models and controllers, please load them at the bottom of index.php.